WordPress/gutenberg/packages/e2e-test-utils/README.md

 Switches the current user to whichever user we should be running the tests as (if we're not already that user).

+<a name="tabThroughBlock" href="#tabThroughBlock">#</a> **tabThroughBlock**

+Tabs through a content block and asserts that the external wrapper, inserter toggle, mover controls, and toolbar buttons all receive keyboard focus.

+_Parameters_

+-   _blockType_ `string`: The expected value of the data-type attribute of the block's external wrapper

 <a name="tabThroughBlockMoverControl" href="#tabThroughBlockMoverControl">#</a> **tabThroughBlockMoverControl**

 Navigates through the block mover control using the keyboard.
 Asserts that the 'move up' and 'move down' controls receive focus.